Review Sheet -- Test 2 (Week 6) Biology 1224 -- Entomology; James Adams

 and wingless species; prothorax quite small; meso- and metathorax a bit larger, particularly in

-etc. Can cause significant damage in collections if unchecked.
-Other species feed on plant
+Can cause significant damage in collections if unchecked.
+Other species feed on plant surfaces

-surfaces (barklice).
-Rod-like projections off of the maxillae steady head while scraping with the
+(barklice).
+Rod-like projections off of the maxillae steady head while scraping with the mandibles

-mandibles on lichen, algae, fungi, etc. Many species solitary, though large groups may occur
+on lichen, algae, fungi, etc. Many species solitary, though large groups may occur where food is

-where food is plentiful.
-Other species are gregarious, and some species can spin silk from glands
+plentiful.
+Other species are gregarious, and some species can spin silk from glands in the labia;

-in the labia; may have large colonies in trees.
-As with zorapterans, some species have both
+may have large colonies in trees.
+As with zorapterans, some species have wingless and winged

 Order Phthiraptera --